An ecommerce replatforming guide

 - Define a mitigation strategy for each risk

 - Agree at Steering level which risk mitigation strategies represent the biggest concerns.

 Accept risk as an integral part of the process, but don’t select a platform until you understand the risks and know how you’ll mitigate them.

 Best ecommerce platform for SME and small business

 Typically a small business has a simpler set of functional requirements as there is less legacy integration work.
 To keep the build, license and maintenance costs within a reasonable % of your GMV (gross merchandise value), consider using leading SaaS (software as a service) platforms that give you critical application support & hosting and an accelerator front-end store to let you focus on selling.

 Market leading platforms include:

-There are lots of different models to consider, so the most important question is how much do you want a platform to do natively vs. having an flexible solution into which you can easily plug & play other best-in-class tools like CMS, ERP, OMS etc. At enterprise level, I recommend following Gartner’s Magic Quadrant report for ecommerce, as you can track movers.
+There are lots of different models to consider, so the most important question is how much do you want a platform to do natively vs. having an flexible solution into which you can easily plug & play other best-in-class tools like CMS, ERP, OMS etc. At enterprise level, I recommend following Gartner’s Magic Quadrant reports for Ecommerce and DXP (Digital Experience Platforms), as you can track movers.